This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Fasting hours in Dubai and the UAE

-Previous Ramadans have seen Emiratis fast for a little over 14 hours.
-However, the National Centre of Meteorology (NCM) states that the fasting hours will gradually increase over the days, fasting would last 13 hours and 40 minutes at the start of the month, and it would have increased to 14 hours and 20 minutes at the end of the month.
-Additionally, the average temperatures will range between 20°C and 27°C, and the maximum temperatures may reach 34.3°C.
+During the previous Ramadan, Emiratis were fast for a little over 14 hours.
+However, the National Centre of Meteorology (NCM) states that the fasting hours will gradually increase over the days; fasting would last 13 hours and 40 minutes at the start of the month, and it would have increased to 14 hours and 20 minutes at the end of the month.
+The average temperatures will also range between 20°C and 27°C, and the maximum temperatures may reach 34.3°C.

 Some rules to observe

-Dubai is an international city and one that, to an extent, embraces multiculturalism.
-As such, non-Muslim visitors may go about their day without having to refrain from eating and drinking provided they do so privately.
+Dubai is an international city that, to an extent, embraces multiculturalism.
+As such, non-Muslim visitors may go about their day without having to refrain from eating and drinking, provided they do so privately.
 Eating or drinking in public, chewing gum and smoking are frowned upon, as well as intimate gestures between couples.

 Also, it’s recommended to dress modestly when in public.
 Swimsuits and other summer outfits are fine and acceptable when in the hotel or by the pool, but when going shopping or visiting an attraction, please opt for modest and unassuming clothes.